Data-driven knowledge management with knowledge graphs

 - Tapping into the knowledge assets—enterprise vocabulary management

-- Enrich employee experience with search and knowledge graphs
+- Enriching employee experience with search and knowledge graphs

 In large, contemporary enterprises, the data landscape is extremely heterogeneous and it’s a daily challenge at the workplace to find knowledgeable peers and codified golden knowledge assets.
 Enacted data governance that makes sense of the corporate data assets will improve data quality and data management practices.
 With enterprise knowledge graphs come the capabilities to connect, enrich, augment and automate (AI, ML, NLP) the data fabric—akin to how you can automatically classify and tag content in large Microsoft 365 environments, or how enterprise information management processes clean up and transform data to solid data assets that allow for more robust analytics.